Fiskars X5 Long-Term Review: My Go-To Pack Axe

 For some reason, Fiskars also offers a black version of this axe called the A5.
 The A5 and X5 are identical other than the A5 sometimes comes with the larger/older sheaths (but you seem to be able to get them with either).
 The A5 is not available in all regions.

 I like this axe WAY more than I was expecting to.
-The compact Lexivon V9 is essentially a knock-off Fiskars X5 that is around half the price (see on amazon).
+The compact Lexivon V9 is essentially a knock-off Fiskars X5 that is around half the price.

 I was expecting this to be trash like most of the other axes at this price point – but it performs pretty darn well.
-It has a similar head shape and actually manages to weigh slightly less.
-I don’t think the steel is as good as Fiskars, and the finish is noticeably lower quality – but it works.
+See full review.

 About the author: